tools-aoeur/redmine_pretend/README.md

-Pretend plugin for Redmine
+Pretend Plugin for Redmine
 ===============

-*Redmine plugin for quick change of the user*
+*Redmine plugin for quickly switching user accounts*

-When you admin and solving user problems often hear: "It is not working".
-And the best way to check: login as user.
-But you didn't know password.
+When you're an admin solving user problems, you often hear: "It's not working".
+The best way to verify this is to log in as the user, but you don't know their password.

-In this case, need to use this plugin:
+This plugin solves that problem:
-If you has admin role you may go to user account page and press "Pretend" button.
+If you have an admin role, you can go to any user's account page and press the "Pretend" button.
-Now you pretended selected user.
+You will then be logged in as that selected user.
-When you tired you can always back to your account pressed  "stop pretending" in the top of page.
+When you're finished, you can always return to your account by pressing "Stop Pretending" at the top of the page.

-Supports redmine >= 4.0
+Supports Redmine >= 6.1

 Install
 =======

-* Expand the plugin into the plugins directory
+* Extract the plugin into the plugins directory
-* Restart redmine
+* Restart Redmine

 TODO
 ========
-For my sad, this project is without any tests.
+Unfortunately, this project currently has no tests.

 License
 =======